 Management: Infected material should be removed; in some cases it may be necessary to remove the whole plant.
 Make cuts well below cankers.
 Destroy all prunings.
 Prune directly after a rain to minimize risk for infection, as the atmospheric spore load has been washed out temporarily.
 Prune late in the dormant season to promote rapid healing of wounds.
 Multiple trunk systems are recommended with renewal on an 8- to 10-year cycle.
 This helps minimize risk of losses due to both Eutypa dieback and crown gall.
 All commercial varieties are susceptible.

 Phomopsis cane and leaf spot (Phomopsis viticola): This is a fungal disease that causes reddish-brown lesions on canes, leaf spots and fruit rot.
 Small black spots at the base of developing shoots are the first sign of infection.
 These areas may crack, and late in the season may appear bleached.
 Leaf infections appear as small, dark lesions with yellow margins.
 Usually the lower leaves are affected first.
 While berry infections are rare, and symptoms are similar to those of black rot.
 The fungus overwinters in lesions in wood.
 In spring, spores are released and spread by rain.
-Cool, wet weather promotes spread of the disease.
+Cool, wet weather promotes the spread of the disease.

 Lesions on the stems and shoots may also be numerous; coalescing lesions will split open the tissue into the pith.
 Margins will be raised and purplish to brown in color.
-Lesions on the rachis and pedicels of the fruit cluster are similar to the stem lesions.
+Lesions on the rachis and pedicels of the fruit cluster are like the stem lesions.
 If infections are numerous, berries may drop off entirely, or they may develop cracking.
-Numerous spores are released from overwintering lesions on stems or berries and are dispersed by rainfall.
+Spores are released from overwintering lesions on stems or berries and are dispersed by rainfall.
 Spores are infectious over a wide temperature range, but need water in order to penetrate susceptible tissue.
 Hail injury may especially favor infection by this fungus.

 Management: Do not plant highly susceptible varieties in heavy soils with poor drainage.
-Dormant fungicide applications help to reduce inoculum of the pathogen.
+Dormant fungicide applications help to reduce the inoculum of the pathogen.
 Protectant sprays beginning when shoots are 5-10 cm long and continuing at 2-week intervals are recommended.
 A fungicide should be applied 24 hours after hail injury.

 Root and Trunk or Crown Diseases